-$^{^{\}rm 29}$ As this is for example done in Bournemouth and in Poole
+$^{\rm 29}$ As this is for example done in Bournemouth and in Poole

-- Employment land protection policies which distinguish between sites identified in the LDF and other employment sites. - Well defined criteria for allowing change of use.
-These criteria can be very strict for identified employment areas and less for other employment locations30. - Employment protection policies and the criteria for allowing change of use should be based on long term demand assessments and not on short term market considerations bearing in mind that market cycles can take several years. - 8.17 The local planning policies should recognise the need for a variety of employment sites.
+- the following criteria: size, number of employees on site, access to strategic road network, access to facilities and amenities, other locally important factors (e.g. water access, proximity to hospital etc). - Employment land protection policies which distinguish between sites identified in the LDF and other employment sites. - Well defined criteria for allowing change of use.
+These criteria can be very strict for identified employment areas and less for other employment locations. - Employment protection policies and the criteria for allowing change of use should be based on long term demand assessments and not on short term market considerations bearing in mind that market cycles can take several years. - 8.17 The local planning policies should recognise the need for a variety of employment sites.
 The supply analysis has identified that the majority of the potential supply is concentrated within a limited number of large sites and there might be a need for the identification of additional smaller sites. - 8.18 Planning policies should also recognise the importance of home working and live-work units to the local economy.
 This is especially true for the more rural parts of the sub-region.